Hotrank/personal-health-coach/PRD/PRD_MVP.md

 - **User Interface**: Web UI or CLI for chat-based interaction
 - **Backend API**: A service for handling queries, data updates, and reminders
-- **Database**: A structured data store for managing user health records
 - **LLM Module**: A language model for generating personalized health recommendations

 ## 4. Non-Functional Requirements